- Business & Development

 - About Us

 Burlington has a diverse set of partners and resources for local and regional transportation.
 The City has ambitious plans for the future of multi-modal transportation and has taken steps in recent years to grow our citizens options to get to work, health resources, and educational opportunities.

 Furthering Burlington's efforts to increase mobility options throughout the City, our Pedestrian and the Greenways and Bikeways Plan connects pedestrian traffic to LINK Transit bus stops.
 Burlington's public transit system, LINK, was established in 2016 and has helped over 300,000 riders reach their destination in an efficient, safe, and convenient manner.
 LINK Transit has 5 routes covering Burlington, Gibsonville, Downtown Graham, and Alamance Community College.
 These routes run M-F 6:30am-8:00pm and information on the system can be found at http://linktransit.org/.
 Burlington's Temporary Transfer Hub is located on S. Worth Street near the Historic Depot.
-Rides are currently $1 and LINK accepts cash or Regional Fare Cards, information on where to purchase Fare Cards and other information on fares can be found here.
+LINK Transit is FREE to ride.
+City Council action in 2021 has made riding our bus system FREE.

 Bikeway and Pedestrian Plans

 In 2013, the City's Pedestrian Plan laid the groundwork for the 2017 Greenways and Bikeways Plan and both have played a starring role in how development is negotiated in Burlington.
 Both of these plans set forth lofty goals for the increase of pedestrian and bike traffic safety, options, and quality of facilities, stretching from Springwood Park on the Western border of the City to the Haw River on the Eastern edge.
 Sidewalks, bike lanes, greenways, and multi-use paths are in Burlington's vision for the future in order to connect residents to community resources, retail, education, and employment with or without the use of a car.